-When students enter the middle school grades, they are using reading to learn content.
+When students enter fourth and fifth grades, they are using reading to learn content.
 This means they must be able to independently read more and more complex text to get information.
 As a student moves up in school and into life outside of school, the ability to read text with understanding becomes a major tool in learning and performing tasks successfully.

-- Read and compare the information in articles from your student's assignments, newspapers, magazines, or from online sources.
+- Read and compare the information in articles from your child's assignments, newspapers, magazines, or from online sources.
 You can even use 'Letters to the Editor' for this.
 Here are some questions to discuss: - o What is the central or main message of the text?
 What is the author trying to get across? - What is the author's viewpoint?
-How do you know (evidence)? - o Do you agree with the author?
-What evidence do you have for your viewpoint? - o How does the author support his/her viewpoint? - o How do the articles differ?
+How do you know (evidence)? - o How does the author support his/her viewpoint? - o How do the articles differ?
 How are they the same? - O Which one do you agree with?
-Why? - o How can you support your opinion? - What other questions does the author need to answer for you to fully understand this topic? - What new words did you find?
+Why? - O How can you support your opinion? - What other questions does the author need to answer for you to fully understand this topic? - What new words did you find?
 What do they mean?
 (Vocabulary supports comprehension.) - Read a book, and then watch the movie of the book.
 Talk about how they are different and why.
 Discuss why the information may have been presented differently in the book and movie. - When reading a book or passage, stop often and ask your child to summarize what has happened so far or what information has been presented so far. - Always ask your child to tell you if the book or passage is an informational text or a fictional text. - When reading informational texts, be sure to look at the graphics and captions.
 Notice all the print on the page.
 Is any print in bold type?
 Why?
 Are there sections in the text?
-How are they organized? - Notice figurative language, like 'the sun bronzed the leaves as the day ended', or 'the transparent water showcased the circus of life below the surface', and ask your child what the expression means.
-Have him/her put it in his/her own words. - When reading a novel, talk about how the main character changes over the course of the story.
-How does that affect the story?
-Does anything in the story remind you of something in life? - After reading a passage or story, talk about it again the next day.
+How are they organized? - Notice figurative language, like 'the sun bronzed the leaves as the day ended', or 'the transparent water showcased the circus of life below the surface', and ask your child what the expression means. - When reading a novel, talk about how the main character changes over the course of the story.
+How does that affect the story? - After reading a passage or story, talk about it again the next day.
 What do you remember about what we read?
-What questions do you have? - In fiction, talk about the problem, the characters, the setting, the resolution to the problem in the story.
+What question do you have? - In fiction, talk about the problem, the characters, the setting, the resolution to the problem in the story.
 How did the author help you understand these?